nf-core/proteomicslfq/docs/usage.md

 ### `--max_mods`

 MSGFPlus: Maximum number of modifications per peptide.
 If this value is large, the search may take very long.

-### `--decoy_search`

-Comet: Decoy search mode.
-(Comet parameter '-decoy_search')

-0 -> No decoy search.

-1 -> Concatenated decoy search.
-Target and decoy entries will be scored against each other and a single result is returned for each spectrum query.

-2 -> Separate decoy search.
-Target and decoy entries will be scored separately and separate target and decoy search results will be reported.

-### `--mass_type_parent`

-Comet: Controls the mass type, average or monoisotopic, applied to peptide mass calculations.
-(Comet parameter: '-mass_type_parent')

-0 -> average masses

-1 -> monoisotopic masses

-### `--mass_type_fragment`

-Comet: Controls the mass type, average or monoisotopic, applied to fragment ion calculations.
-(Comet parameter: '--mass_type_fragment')

-0 -> average masses

-1 -> monoisotopic masses

 Note that you can use the same configuration setup to save sets of reference files for your own use, even if they are not part of the iGenomes resource.
 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for instructions on where to save such a file.